-I’d recommend to use bike specific chain degreasers.
-While a general degreaser would work and do the job, you wouldn’t know how corrosive and penetrative the chemicals are towards your chain, chain links and the inner plates.
+I’d recommend using specific chain degreasers.
+While a general degreaser would work and do the job, you wouldn’t know how corrosive and penetrative the chemicals are towards your chain, chain links, and the inner plates.

 4. Can you use dish soap to clean a bike chain?